-The Government's Actuary Department (GAD) has issued new factors and guidance on early retirement, pension debits, additional contributions, small pension pots, GMP equalisation, transfers and tax issues following the new CARE Scheme.
+The Government's Actuary Department (GAD) has issued new factors and guidance on early retirement, pension debits, additional contributions, GMP equalisation, transfers and tax issues.

-The Scheme Advisory Board (SAB) has issued guidance on new governance arrangements and ABS requirements.
+The Scheme Advisory Board (SAB) has issued guidance on new governance arrangements and Annual Benefit Statement requirements.